jython/book/chapter19.rst

 protocol.
 (This can be a big assumption!)

 A ``threading.Lock`` ensures entry by only one thread.
-(In Jython, but unlike CPython, such locks are always recursive.)
+(In Jython, but unlike CPython, such locks are always reentrant; there's no distinction between ``threading.Lock`` and ``threading.RLock``.)
 Other threads have to wait until that thread exits the lock.
 Such explicit locks are the simplest and perhaps most portable synchronization to perform.

 You should generally manage the entry and exit of such locks through a with-statement; failing that, you must use a try-finally to ensure